MoralisWeb3/docs/docs/07-rpc-nodes/getting-started/01-get-your-node-api-key.md

 ---
 title: "Setting Up RPC Nodes"
-slug: "./get-your-node-api-key"
+slug: "/get-your-node-api-key"
-description: "How to set up your RPC Nodex and get started."
+description: "How to set up your RPC Nodes and get started."
 sidebar_position: 0
 ---